Misch-/Misch-.github.io/README.markdown

 ### Additional Credits

-Also credit and thanks to rwwaskk for his [sweet linkedlist theme](https://github.com/rwwaskk/linkedlist) on which my design is based.
+Credit and thanks to rwwaskk for his [sweet linkedlist theme](https://github.com/rwwaskk/linkedlist) on which my design is based.

 ### Source